matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 |  4.   | 0	      			| Tractor					 				|
 |  5.   | 0				    | Children crossing      							|

 For the third image 03.jpg, the model is very sure that this is a Roundabout sign (probability of 97%), but the image is a Bicycles sign.
 From looking again at the GTSRB images, Bicycles crossing sign is inside a red triangle.
 Hence it is no surprise that the model does not recognise this sign.
-The top five soft max probabilities were:
+The top five softmax probabilities were:

 | Rank     | Probability         	|     Prediction	        					|
 |:-----:|:---------------------:|:---------------------------------:|